FIVE TIPS TO MAKE THE MOST OF THE TAX DEDUCTIONS FOR MEDICAL EXPENSES

 At Shady Grove Fertility, we are dedicated to helping each patient feel confident about their ability to grow their families through outstanding treatment success rates and innovative financial options.
 In addition to our financial programs, we also strive to make patients aware of cost-saving measures, including one very surprising option: Uncle Sam.

-Many patients may be able take advantage of an IRS rule that allows medical expenses that exceed 10% of their adjusted gross income to be itemized and deducted from their annual tax bill.
+For tax returns filed in 2021, many patients may be able to take advantage of an IRS rule that allows qualified, unreimbursed medical expenses that exceed 7.5% of their 2020 adjusted gross income to be itemized and deducted from their annual tax bill.
 Itemizing medical deductions can result in a significant refund of the money patients pay for fertility treatment.

-Compile your saved invoices and receipts - even the ones you think you won't need - because infertility treatments are just part of the total that may be deductible.
+Compile your saved invoices and receipts – even the ones you think you won’t need – because infertility treatments are just part of the total that may be deductible.
 Many patients are surprised to learn the types of expenses that may qualify.
-You should consult your tax advisor for specific guidance on your individual circumstances, but here is a list of expenses that you may be surprised to know are deductible:
+You should consult your tax advisor for specific guidance on your individual circumstances, but here is a list of expenses that you may be surprised to know are deductible (click here to view the full list of medical expenses):

 - Laboratory fees